TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-salbitmaperror.md

 <!--/issueDescription-->

 ## **Recommended Steps**

 To resolve this issue, perform the below steps:

-1. If the issue transient then subsequent retry operation could resolve the issue.
+1. If the issue transient then subsequent retry operation could resolve the issue
-2. Ensure the VM has latest backup agent, for more information refer to this [article](https://docs.microsoft.com/azure/backup/backup-azure-mars-troubleshoot).
+2. Ensure the VM has [latest backup agent](https://docs.microsoft.com/azure/backup/backup-azure-mars-troubleshoot)
-3. Check event logs for storage issues potentially impacting backup scratch space, resolve them and retry the backup operation.
+3. Check event logs for storage issues potentially impacting backup scratch space, resolve them, and retry the backup operation